mpelos/virtual-agora/docs/project_spec_2.md

     - **Context Flow:** The context provided to each agent is critical.
 For any given turn, an agent receives:
       1. The initial user-provided theme.
       2. The specific agenda item being discussed.
+      3. Summaries from previously concluded topics (if any) to understand what has been resolved.
-      3. A collection of all compacted summaries from _previous_ rounds.
+      4. A collection of all compacted summaries from _previous_ rounds.
-      4. The live, verbatim comments from any agents who have already spoken _within the current round_.
+      5. The live, verbatim comments from any agents who have already spoken _within the current round_.
 3.  **Round Summarization Node:** After all agents have spoken in a round, this node invokes the **Summarizer Agent**.
 It is given all comments from the round and creates a single, agent-agnostic "compacted text" summary.
 This summary is appended to the state for future rounds.
 4.  **Conditional Branch: End-of-Topic Poll:** A conditional node checks if the round number is 3 or greater.
 If so, it directs the flow to the poll.
 If not, it loops back to the **Discussion Round Node**.
 5.  **End-of-Topic Poll Node:** This polling node asks the **Discussing Agents**: "Should we conclude the discussion on '\[Current Agenda Item]'?
 Please respond with 'Yes' or 'No' and a short justification."